 2 trays of chicken thighs, drumsticks or quarters (skinless if you want)

 1 large onion, cubed

-1 large beefsteak tomato, sliced into wedges (or 4-6 plum or round smaller tomatoes)
+1 large beefsteak tomato, sliced into wedges (or 4-6 plum/round tomatoes)

-1 large potato, cut into large chunks (precooked but not mushy)
+1 large potato, cut into large cubes (precook but still firm)

 enough water to just cover chicken

 5 tblsp. curry powder

 5 tblsp. cold water

 4-6 cloves garlic